element-hq/element-x-android/CONTRIBUTING.md

 To help translating, please go to [https://localazy.com/p/element](https://localazy.com/p/element).

-- If you want to fix an issue with an English string, please open an issue on the github project of ElementX (Android or iOS).Only the core team can modify or add English strings.
+- If you want to fix an issue with an English string, please open an issue on the github project of ElementX (Android or iOS).
+Only the core team can modify or add English strings.
 - If you want to fix an issue in other languages, or add a missing translation, or even add a new language, please go to [https://localazy.com/p/element](https://localazy.com/p/element).

 More informations can be found [in this README.md](./tools/localazy/README.md).